HeartSaVioR/spark-sql-kafka-offset-committer/README.md

 Kafka Offset committer helps structured streaming query which uses Kafka Data Source to commit offsets which batch has been processed.

-## Disclaimer

-This is something more of a proof of concept implementation, might not be something for production ready.

 ## Supported versions

 Spark 2.4.x is supported: it only means you should link Spark 2.4.x when using this tool.
 That state formats across the Spark 2.x versions are supported.